What is graywater?

 Why use graywater?

 During water shortages or drought, graywater used for landscape irrigation can be a reliable supply of water for your plants.
-In some cases, with permitting, graywater may also be used for toilet flushing or laundry.
+Watch this short graywater animation and This Old-House video for a quick overview of a laundry to landscape graywater system.

 Using graywater provides multiple benefits: